trifoglius/psych-recall-memory/README.md

-# Memory Study — Free Recall Task
+# Free Recall Task

-A browser-based repeated-measures free recall experiment for psychology research.
+A browser-based repeated-measures free recall experiment for an AICE Psychology assignment.
 Participants view lists of words, watch a short YouTube distractor video, then type as many words as they can remember.
 The task repeats across four independent trials.

 ## Key Technologies